Pr0Ger/PyAPNs2/README.md

 ## Installation

-Either download the source from GitHub or use easy_install:
+Either download the source from GitHub or use pip:

-    $ easy_install apns2
+    $ pip install apns2

 ## Sample usage